boris-gulevich/project-stackoverflow/README.md

 **Core tools** used throughout the notebook are given below.
 - lxml, re, NLTK, TextBlob, SpaCy and SQLAlchemy
-- pandas, Matplotlib, Seaborn and NetworkX
+- NumPy, pandas, Matplotlib, Seaborn and NetworkX
 - PySpark and AWS (RDS, S3 and EMR)

 **The notebook**, [`notebook_stackoverflow.ipynb`](http://nbviewer.jupyter.org/github/boris-gulevich/project-stackoverflow/blob/master/notebook_stackoverflow.ipynb), contains the Python code and all the plots and Bash and AWS CLI commands. **The bootstrap script** for the EMR cluster is given in a separate file, [`bootstrap_actions.sh`](./bootstrap_actions.sh).